Melanoma: Surgery

-If a lymph node is positive, depending on the extent of lymph node spread, a radical lymph node dissection will often be performed.
-If the disease is completely resected, the patient will be considered for adjuvant therapy.
+If a lymph node is positive, depending on the extent of lymph node spread, a radical lymph node dissection may be performed in which affected lymph nodes are surgically removed.
+Lymph node dissection is not associated with a survival benefit in those with melanoma and is no longer recommended.

-Excisional skin biopsy is the management of choice.
-Here, the suspect lesion is totally removed with an adequate (but minimal, usually 1 or 2 mm) ellipse of surrounding skin and tissue.
-To avoid disruption of the local lymphatic drainage, the preferred surgical margin for the initial biopsy should be narrow (1 mm).
-The biopsy should include the epidermal, dermal, and subcutaneous layers of the skin.
-This enables the histopathologist to determine the thickness of the melanoma by microscopic examination.
-This is described by Breslow's thickness (measured in millimeters).
-However, for large lesions, such as suspected lentigo maligna, or for lesions in surgically difficult areas (face, toes, fingers, eyelids), a small punch biopsy in representative areas will give adequate information and will not disrupt the final staging or depth determination.
-In no circumstances should the initial biopsy include the final surgical margin (0.5 cm, 1.0 cm, or 2 cm), as a misdiagnosis can result in excessive scarring and morbidity from the procedure.
-A large initial excision will disrupt the local lymphatic drainage and can affect further lymphangiogram-directed lymphnode dissection.
-A small punch biopsy can be used at any time where for logistical and personal reasons a patient refuses more invasive excisional biopsy.
-Small punch biopsies are minimally invasive and heal quickly, usually without noticeable scarring.

 Add on treatment

-High-risk melanomas may require adjuvant treatment, although attitudes to this vary in different countries.
-In the United States, most patients in otherwise good health will begin up to a year of high-dose interferon treatment, which has severe side effects, but may improve the patient's prognosis slightly.
-However, the British Association of Dermatologists guidelines on melanoma state that interferon is not recommended as a standard adjuvant treatment for melanoma.
+Adjuvant treatment after surgery may reduce the risk of recurrence, especially in high-risk melanomas.
+The most common adjuvant treatment is immune checkpoint inhibitor treatment for up to a year post-surgery.

+In the early 2000s, a relatively common strategy was to treat patients with a high risk of recurrence with up to a year of high-dose interferon treatment.
 A 2013 meta-analysis suggested that the addition of interferon alpha increased disease-free and overall survival for people with AJCC TNM stage II-III cutaneous melanoma.
 A 2011 meta-analysis showed that interferon could lengthen the time before a melanoma comes back but increased survival by only 3% at 5 years.
-The unpleasant side effects also greatly decrease quality of life.

-In the European Union, interferon is usually not used outside the scope of clinical trials.
+The unpleasant side effects also greatly decrease the quality of life.
+Interferon is no longer routinely used in the treatment of melanoma outside of clinical trials.

 Chemotherapy

-Chemotherapy drugs such as Dacarbazine have been the backbone of metastatic melanoma treatment since FDA approval in 1975; however, its efficacy in terms of survival has never been proven in an RCT.
+Chemotherapy drugs such as dacarbazine have been commonly used for metastatic melanoma since the 1970s; however, their efficacy in terms of survival has never been proven in an RCT.
+Since the approval of immune checkpoint inhibitors, dacarbazine and its oral counterpart, temozolomide, constitute potential treatment options in later lines of therapy.

+Multiple drugs are available to patients to decrease the size of the tumor.
+By lessening the size of the tumor, some symptoms can be relieved; however, this does not necessarily lead to remission.
+Some of these drugs are dacarbazine, temozolomide, and fotemustine.
+Combinations of drugs are also used and, in some cases, present higher remission rates.
+Although combinations of drugs increase remission rates, the survival rate does not show an increase.

 In people with locally advanced cutaneous malignancies and sarcoma, isolated limb infusion (ILI) has been found to be a minimally invasive and well-tolerated procedure for delivering regional chemotherapy.